opendocsg/opendoc-supreme-court-practice-directions/PART-13-Electronic-Filing-And-Service.md

 (2) The operating hours of the service bureau may be found on the eLitigation's website at https://www.elitigation.sg.

-## 109. Filing of documents to the Supreme Court through a State Courts service bureau
+## 109. Filing of documents to the Supreme Court through another service bureau

-Pursuant to Order 63A, Rule 18(5) of the Rules of Court, the Registrar hereby prescribes that any service bureau established or authorised to be established by the Registrar of the State Courts may assist in the filing, service, delivery or conveyance of documents pertaining to Supreme Court proceedings using the Electronic Filing Service if the service bureau, or, if there are more than one, all the service bureaux, established or authorised to be established by the Registrar are unable to provide such services owing to failure of hardware or software, or both.
+Pursuant to Order 63A, Rule 18(5) and (6) of the Rules of Court, the Registrar hereby prescribes that any service bureau established or authorised to be established by the Registrar of the State Courts or the Registrar of the Family Justice Courts may be used to assist in the filing, service, delivery or conveyance of documents pertaining to Supreme Court proceedings using the Electronic Filing Service in all cases and circumstances where the staff of that service bureau are able to provide such assistance.

 ## 110. Limits on the size and number of documents submitted using the Electronic Filing Service